pmvdsaibaba/gurkeJavaImpl/README.md

-# gurkeJavaImpl Project
+# gurkeJavaImpl

 ## Overview
-gurkeJavaImpl implements a Key Encapsulation Mechanism (KEM) protocol called [GURKE (Group Unidirectional Ratcheted Key Exchange) published by Daniel Collins and Paul Rösler](https://eprint.iacr.org/2025/1437).
-The project structure follows standard Maven conventions, with source code organized in a Java package structure.
+gurkeJavaImpl implements a Key Encapsulation Mechanism (KEM) called [GURKE (Group Unidirectional Ratcheted Key Exchange) published by Daniel Collins and Paul Rösler](https://eprint.iacr.org/2025/1437).

-## Programming Language & Version
+## Programming Language
 Project is configured to use Java 21 for source and target compilation.
-The environment uses Java version 23.0.2 running on Windows 11
+Development environment is setup with Java version 23.0.2 running on Windows 11

 ## Build Tool
 Apache Maven 3.9.9 is used for project building, dependency resolution, and running tests.
 The project follows Maven conventions with a pom.xml file.

 ## Project Structure
-Source code and test code organized in Java package structure.
+The project structure follows standard Maven conventions, with source code organized in a Java package structure.
 Build output in target directory.

-Here is the structure of the project:
+Here is the sample structure of the project:
 ```
 pom.xml
 README.md